ghostkcleung/tft_framework/docs/PointUsage.md

 # Point Usage

 The `Point` class represents a 2D coordinate point on the screen with comprehensive manipulation capabilities.
-It provides efficient coordinate management, polar movement, offset operations, operator overloading, and geometric calculations.
+It provides efficient coordinate management, polar movement, offset operations, and geometric calculations.

 > **Important Note:** The Point class is **not a drawable object**.
 It only stores coordinate information and provides manipulation methods.
 If you need to draw a single pixel on the screen, use the [Dot class](DotUsage.md) instead.